Pranshulx26/SQL_PROJECTS/README.md

 The dataset includes information about the oldest companies in various countries, highlighting their industries and ages.

 ### Project Structure
-- `notebook.ipynb`: Jupyter notebook containing the analysis.
+- `analysis_worlds_oldest_businesses.ipynb`: Jupyter notebook containing the analysis.
 - `datasets/`: Folder containing datasets used in the analysis.
 - `images/`: Folder containing images used in the README.